 Notes: If you like your fig jam a little sweeter, add a bit more sugar.
-If you want a little more tartness, you can add a bit more lemon.
+If you want a bit more tartness, you can add a bit more lemon.
 However, be careful not to add too much of either, the figs will carry the day all by themselves.
-You may need to mash the fruit a little, depending on the skins of the figs. I use small, heavy sided jars that can be found on line at many grocery stores and at Cost Plus/World Market.
+You may need to mash the fruit a little, depending on the fig skins.
+I use small, heavy sided jars that can be found on line at many grocery stores and at Cost Plus/World Market.

 I always make this jam in small batches and put it in small freezer safe jars.
-This makes for a great presentation.
-It is a wonderful addition to a cheese and wine course or breakfast with a good bread, homemade biscuits or scones.
+This makes for an excellent presentation.
+It is a superb addition to a cheese and wine course or breakfast with a good bread, homemade biscuits or scones.
 This jam never stays around very long.
 It is that popular.
-I usually hide some to insure I have it around for the holidays.
+I usually hide some to ensure I have it around for the holidays.